byronbytes/Tasks/README.md

 ![image](https://user-images.githubusercontent.com/53088136/127242208-e85fcc56-a456-4022-836e-69f028ef0343.png)

-# 📃Info
+# 📃 Info

 This program was created by LiteTools, a foundation that aims towards making simplistic tools for computers.
-The founder of LiteTools created the application originally on the personal profile, but later will be moving it to LiteTools.
+The founder of LiteTools created the application originally on the personal profile, but later moved it to LiteTools Organization on GitHub.